profitviews/battle/README.md

 You may get some errors installing the first time round, if you don't have all the non-Python dependencies installed.

 For example TA-Lib is written in C and the Python module is simply a Cython (C-extension) to this main library.
 The TA-Lib dependencies can be found [here](https://github.com/TA-Lib/ta-lib-python#dependencies).
+On Linux follow the [TA-Lib Installation Guide](/TA-Lib-Installation-Guide.md) to install them.

 Once all non-Python dependencies are installed re-run the pip install command above, to ensure all libraries are available.